 - Fruit stem borer (pecan stem girdler) Maroga melanostigma

 Trichogramma wasps are very sensitive to insecticides and are best suited to those crops grown organically or under Integrated Pest Management.
-Trichogramma carverae have been successfully used in grapes and tree crops as apples.
+Trichogramma carverae have been successfully used in grapes and tree crops such as apples.

 Be ready to release at the optimum time for your crop.
 Make sure there are no harmful chemical residues in the crop before releasing trichogramma.
 Some chemicals may be toxic for up to four weeks after they are applied.

 Monitoring regularly for moth eggs is essential in order to determine the best time for release and the release rate.
 Trichogramma should be released when moths are active and laying eggs.
 Refer to your local history for a guide when ordering.
 Peak egg lay usually occurs just after a peak in the number of moths caught in pheromone traps.

 Trichogramma are despatched in the form of parasitised moth eggs.
 The eggs are distributed in capsules and are sold by the sheet.
 One sheet comprises 60 capsules, each containing 1000 parasitised moth eggs.